VilledeMontreal/workit/README.md

 IoC.bindToObject(workerConfig, CORE_IDENTIFIER.worker_config);
 ```

-### Open-telemetry
+### OpenTelemetry
-By default, we bound a `NoopTracer` but you can provide your own and it must extend [Tracer](https://github.com/open-telemetry/opentelemetry-js/blob/master/packages/opentelemetry-types/src/trace/tracer.ts#L29).We strongly recommand to use this kind of pattern in your task: [Domain Probe pattern](https://martinfowler.com/articles/domain-oriented-observability.html#DomainProbesEnableCleanerMore-focusedTests).
+By default, we bound a `NoopTracer` but you can provide your own and it must extend [Tracer](https://github.com/open-telemetry/opentelemetry-js/blob/master/packages/opentelemetry-api/src/trace/tracer.ts#L29).We strongly recommand to use this kind of pattern in your task: [Domain Probe pattern](https://martinfowler.com/articles/domain-oriented-observability.html#DomainProbesEnableCleanerMore-focusedTests).
 But here an example:

 ```javascript
 // Simply bind your custom tracer object like this